Paradox of Walking While in Pain

-Sometimes things just don’t make sense.
+Sometimes things just don’t make sense (like chronic pain).
 Have you ever thought you shouldn’t work out or exercise when you are in pain?
 I discovered that is a paradox.
 The Oxford Languages definition of paradox: a seemingly absurd or self-contradictory statement or proposition that when investigated or explained may prove to be well-founded or true.
 Find out how ‘ol Doc Brophy changed my beliefs about pain and physical activity.
-Read on to learn about the unbelievable Paradox of Walking While in Pain — a valuable lesson Ol Doc Brophy taught me.

 Four years before my accident my family and I moved into a house on a hill overlooking our small Montana town.
 The mountain views were spectacular, and we loved our little neighborhood.